Bali Bucket List: 8 Unique Things to Do

 The best time to visit Bali is generally between April and October, during dry season.
 Know that the months of July and August are high season and that is when you can expect the biggest crowds.
 You can, of course, expect dry weather during dry season and also the beaches are cleaner in this period.

-Yet, the rainy season also has its advantages: Nature is much greener, the waterfalls even more impressive, less crowds and lower prices.
+Yet, the rainy season also has its advantages: Nature is much greener, the waterfalls even more impressive, fewer crowds, and lower prices.
 Temperatures remain high, at an average of 28°C, but the days will feel more humid.
 So, the best time to travel to Bali depends entirely on what you prefer and what you plan to do in Bali, Indonesia.

 How to get around